LeOndaz/qfilters.js/README.md

 The docs is not yet finished, but you can check the tests for now.
 Extending the interface will be available once this reaches a stable version.
-For now, all the interface is private till decided on a stable interface.
+For this specific reason, the interface extension is blocked and each method is private.

 ## Installation